spinnaker/spinnaker.github.io/guides/tutorials/codelabs/pubsub-to-appengine/index.md

 3. `hal config artifact gcs account add --json-path <key> <artifact_account>`.

-Configure Spinnaker to receive messages from your Google Cloud Pubsub subscription.
+Configure Spinnaker to receive messages from your Google Cloud Pub/Sub subscription.

-1. `hal config pubsub google enable`.
+1. `hal config Pub/Sub google enable`.

-2. Create a json file and add the following contents to the file:
+2. Create a JSON file and add the following contents to the file:

     ```
     [